brooklynrail/brooklynrail-platform/content/events/2021/01/shirin-neshat-and-shoja-azari-with-charles-shafaieh.md

 ---
 title: Shirin Neshat and Shoja Azari with Charles Shafaieh
-summary: Artist and filmmakers Shirin Neshat and Shoja Azari join journalist and critic Charles Shafaieh.
+summary: Artists and filmmakers Shirin Neshat and Shoja Azari join journalist and critic Charles Shafaieh.
 We conclude with a poetry reading from Ben Fama.
 people:
   - person: shirin-neshat
     event_bio: >-